The Oriented Chromatic Number of the Hexagonal Grid is 6: Upper bound

 \begin{theorem} $\chi_o({\cal H}_2) \le 6$. \end{theorem} \begin{proof} Consider the orientation $A_6$ of $K_6$ depicted in Figure~\ref{fig:a6} (already used in \cite{B,FRR}).
 We are interested in the following property of $A_6$, which has been checked by computer (and can be reasonably checked by hand as well).

 \begin{property} For any two vertices $u$ and $v$, there exists a path between $u$ and $v$ of unoriented length 3, whatever the orientations of the arcs on the path. \end{property}

 Now, the following is an algorithm that colors any given orientation $\vv{H}_{m,n}$ of $H_{m,n}$ by a homomorphism to $A_6$.
 Consider the following steps keeping in mind Figure~\ref{fig:hmn}. \begin{enumerate} \item {\bf First row.} The first row $v_{1,1}, v_{1,2}, \dots, v_{1,2n+1}$ of vertices in $\vv{H}_{m,n}$ can be clearly colored by a homomorphism to $A_6$.
 We start with any color for $v_{1,1}$.
 Then, since both the indegree and the outdegree of any vertex in $A_6$ are at least 2, a new color is always available for the succeeding vertex. \item {\bf Following rows.} Suppose $k-1$ rows have already been colored.
-In order to color the $k$-th row, we color the first vertex $v_{k,k-1}$ in the row with a color compatible with that of $v_{k-1,k-1}$, its neighbor in row $k-1$, which has already been colored.
-Now, if $u$ and $v$ are the colors of $v_{k,k-1}$ and $v_{k-1,k+1}$, resp., according to Property~\ref{prop:a6} there is a path of unoriented length 3 from $u$ to $v$ in $A_6$ that respects the orientations from $v_{k,k-1}$ to $v_{k-1,k+1}$ in $\vv{H}_{m,n}$, resp.
+In order to color the $k$-th row, we color the first vertex $v_{k,k-1}$ in the row with a color compatible with that of $v_{k-1,k-1}$, its neighbor in row $k-1$, which is already colored.
+Now, if $u$ and $v$ are the colors of $v_{k,k-1}$ and $v_{k-1,k+1}$, resp., according to Property~\ref{prop:a6} there is a path of unoriented length 3 from $u$ to $v$ in $A_6$ that respects the orientations of the path from $v_{k,k-1}$ to $v_{k-1,k+1}$ in $\vv{H}_{m,n}$.
 Therefore, the vertices $v_{k,k}$ and $v_{k,k+1}$ can be colored.
 Taking $v_{k,k+1}$ and $v_{k-1,k+3}$, we can continue with the coloring in the same way until we complete the $k$-th row. \end{enumerate}

-Given any orientation $\vv{G}$ of an hexagonal grid, consider two integers $m$ and $n$ such that $\vv{G}$ is a subgraph of some orientation $\vv{H}_{m,n}$ of $H_{m,n}$.
+Now, any orientation $\vv{G}$ of an hexagonal grid is a subgraph of some orientation $\vv{H}_{m,n}$ of $H_{m,n}$ for some integers $m$ and $n$.
 By the above algorithm, $\vv{H}_{m,n}$ has a homomorphism to $A_6$ and, then, so does $\vv{G}$.
-Therefore, the oriented chromatic number of any hexagonal grid is at most 6.
+Therefore, the oriented chromatic number of any hexagonal grid is at most 6. \end{proof}